 Dear Zion Family,

-Here is generally what you might expect ar our worship service -- although now modified by the guidelines in the above letter,
+The following is generally what you might expect at our typical worship service -- now modified by COVID-19 guidelines for the foreseeable future.

 When you arrive for 9:00 am worship service an usher will greet you outside the church at one of two locations – Hanover Street and Water Street handicapped door.
 Masks are required.
 If you are unable to wear a mask due to medical reasons, please sit in the section closest to choir loft.
 Children under age two are not required to wear a mask.
 When the usher tabulates that the number of attendees entering the santuary has reached 50% of normal capacity, they will ask the subsequent arrivals to be seated in the Social Hall and worship with council members who have volunteered to sit there to free up space in the sanctuary.
 The doors to the Social Hall will remain closed.
 The service will be broadcast into the Social Hall via speakers.